How to setup configuration GUI endpoint to use https.¶

 In order to get a certificate from

 Let's Encrypt, there is a requirement to demonstrate control over the domain.
-If the instance of ogamma Visual Logger runs in a host machine which is accessible from the Internet, under publicly registered domain name, it is easy to prove ownership.
-In case if ogamma Visual Logger runs in a machine, not accessible from the Internet, as a workaround, publicly registered domain name can be assigned as its host name.
+If the instance of ogamma Visual Logger for OPC runs in a host machine which is accessible from the Internet, under publicly registered domain name, it is easy to prove ownership.
+In case if ogamma Visual Logger for OPC runs in a machine, not accessible from the Internet, as a workaround, publicly registered domain name can be assigned as its host name.
 In our case we are using

 C:\Windows\System32\drivers\etc\hosts.) in a PC where web browser is running.
 In real network local DNS server can be configured to resolve domain name (